milahu/darknet-git-hosting-services/README.md

 #### project segfault git

 - http://git.pjsfkvpxlinjamtawaksbnnaqs2fc2mtvmozrzckxh7f3kis6yea25ad.onion
-- limitation: signup is broken. confirmation email is not sent. the signup page says "A new confirmation email has been sent to xxx@xxx.onion.
+- limitation: signup is broken. confirmation email is not sent. the signup page says "A new confirmation email has been sent to `xxx@xxx.onion`.
 Please check your inbox within the next 3 hours to complete the registration process." but the confirmation email never arrives.

 ### based on forgejo